ansys/pyansys-geometry/doc/source/index.rst

 PyAnsys Geometry is a Python client library for the Ansys Geometry service.

-.. grid:: 1 2 2 2
+.. grid:: 2
-   :gutter: 4
-   :padding: 2 2 0 0
-   :class-container: sd-text-center

-   .. grid-item-card:: :material-regular:`directions_run` Getting started
+    .. grid-item-card:: Getting started :fa:`person-running`
+        :padding: 2 2 2 2
+        :link: getting_started/index
+        :link-type: doc

         Learn how to run the Windows Docker container, install the PyAnsys Geometry image, and launch and connect to the Geometry service.

-   .. grid-item-card:: :material-regular:`book` User guide
+    .. grid-item-card:: User guide :fa:`book-open-reader`
+        :padding: 2 2 2 2
+        :link: user_guide/index
+        :link-type: doc

         Understand key concepts and approaches for primitives, sketches, and model designs.

-.. jinja:: main_toctree

-   .. grid:: 1 2 2 2
-      :gutter: 4
-      :padding: 2 2 0 0
-      :class-container: sd-text-center

-       {% if build_api %}
-      .. grid-item-card:: :material-regular:`code` API reference
+    .. grid-item-card:: API reference :fa:`book-bookmark`
+        :padding: 2 2 2 2
+        :link: api/index
+        :link-type: doc

         Understand PyAnsys Geometry API endpoints, their capabilities, and how to interact with them programmatically.

-       {% endif %}

-       {% if build_examples %}
-      .. grid-item-card:: :material-regular:`terminal` Examples
+    .. grid-item-card:: Examples :fa:`scroll`
-         :class-card: intro-card
+        :padding: 2 2 2 2
+        :link: examples
+        :link-type: doc

         Explore examples that show how to use PyAnsys Geometry to perform many different types of operations.

-       {% endif %}

-.. grid:: 1 2 2 2
-   :gutter: 4
-   :padding: 2 2 0 0
-   :class-container: sd-text-center

-   .. grid-item-card:: :material-regular:`diversity_3` Contribute
+    .. grid-item-card:: Contribute :fa:`people-group`
+        :padding: 2 2 2 2
+        :link: contributing
+        :link-type: doc

         Learn how to contribute to the PyAnsys Geometry codebase or documentation.

-   .. grid-item-card:: :material-regular:`download` Assets
+    .. grid-item-card:: Download :fa:`download`
+        :padding: 2 2 2 2
+        :link: assets
+        :link-type: doc

         Download different assets related to PyAnsys Geometry, such as documentation, package wheelhouse, and related files.

 .. jinja:: main_toctree